NTT123/pax/README.md

 * ``pax.nn.{Conv1D, Conv2D, Conv1DTranspose, Conv2DTranspose}``,
 * ``pax.nn.{Dropout, Sequential, Identity, Lambda, RngSeq, EMA}``.

-We intent to add new modules in the near future.
+We are intent to add new modules in the near future.

 ## Optimizers<a id="optimizers"></a>

 PAX has its optimizers implemented in a separate library [opax](https://github.com/ntt123/opax).
 The `opax` library supports many common optimizers such as `adam`, `adamw`, `sgd`, `rmsprop`.
-Visit opax's github repository for more information.
+Visit opax's GitHub repository for more information.

 ## Module transformations<a id="transformations"></a>